-- Effective January 1, 2024, the elderly/disabled allowance increased from \$400 to \$525. - Families where the head, spouse, or cohead is a person who is at least 62 years of age or a person with disabilities qualify for the allowance. - The amount will be adjusted annually for inflation, rounded to the next lowest multiple of \$25.
+- Effective January 1, 2024, the elderly/disabled allowance increased from \$400 to \$525.
+The amount will remain the same in 2025. - Families where the head, spouse, or cohead is a person who is at least 62 years of age or a person with disabilities qualify for the allowance. - The amount will be adjusted annually for inflation, rounded to the next lowest multiple of \$25.
 HUD will announce the adjustment no later than September 1 each year.
 PHAs must implement the adjusted deduction for all reexams effective January 1 or later of that year. - If both the head of household and spouse or cohead are elderly or disabled, the allowance is not doubled.